matrix-org/synapse/docs/development/synapse_architecture/streams.md

 It should have a `stream_id` (or similar) bigint column holding stream IDs, plus additional columns as necessary to describe the fact.
 Typically, a fact is expressed with a single row in its backing table.[^2] Within a stream, no two facts may have the same stream_id.

-[^2]: A fact might be expressed with 0 rows, e.g. if we opened a transaction to persist an event, but failed and rolled the transaction back before marking the fact as completed.
-      In principle a fact might be expressed with 2 or more rows; if so, each of those rows should share the fact's stream ID.

 > _Aside_.
 Some additional notes on streams' backing tables.
 >